Sophivorus/EasyWiki/README.md

 $api->getCategories( 'Foo' );
 ```

 If none of the available methods serves your needs, you can always query the API directly.
-EasyWiki provides handy methods for doing so and for extracting the desired data from the results, but some familiarity with the [MediaWiki Action API](https://www.mediawiki.org/wiki/API:Main_page) is required.
+EasyWiki provides handy methods for doing so and for extracting the desired data from the results.
+Check out the [MediaWiki Action API documentation](https://www.mediawiki.org/wiki/API:Main_page) for the available parameters.

 ```php
 // Get the results as an associative array